Looking for playlists of past shows? Head on over to our blog!

 Spotlight Year: We'll focus on a particular week in the Rockin' Remnants era (1955-1979) and play the hits from that week based on the Billboard Hot 100 Chart.

-The Seventies Happy Hour: We'll wind down the show with an hour of tunes from the '70s (with just a dash of 80's for flavor) .
+The Happy Hour: We'll wind down the show with an hour of tunes from the '70s & 80's (with maybe just a dash of 60's for flavor) .
 It was a time when the records were getting longer (as FM radio began to integrate onto the AM charts), and there's often a little more room to breathe in this final hour.
 It still leaves us plenty to mix it up with, though: Southern Rock, Disco, Singer/Songwriters, Progressive Rock 45s, Philly soul, Nashville country, California folk rock, novelty records and more.

 Birthday Calendar: Every week at around 7:00, we run down the rock'n'roll birthdays for the previous week, and then play some tunes by the artists who brought them to life.
 We also occasionally use this time to acknowledge the passing of a significant artist in the Rockin' Remnants Realm.

-Trivia: Every week we challenge your rock'n'roll knowledge with Rockin' Remnants trivia, and your chance to win pizza, wings, movie tickets or other great prizes.
+Trivia: We challenge your rock'n'roll knowledge with Rockin' Remnants trivia, and your chance to win pizza, wings, movie tickets or other great prizes.
 Brush up on Google during the week, then tune in and call in to win.

 Rockin' Remnants was awarded "Specialty Show of the Year" honors at the annual Year-End WVBR Banquet in May of 2006.
 Thanks to our friends and colleagues!